and welcome to another part of our German is Easy Learn German online course… the coursiest course under the sun.

 So far, things were simple.
 Part 1 (find it here), the most important one, was about adding an -e to the adjective as soon as it precedes a noun, no matter what.
 Seriously.
 If you haven’t read it, then do it.
 In part 2 (find it here) we learned to add an extra -n to that whenever the article looks weird.
 If you just do that, you should get about 70 % correct.
 Today, we’ll take care of the extra 15 %.
 Oh… I mean 25% .
 Sorry… haha… a bit shaky with the math right there.

 Now, so far it was all easy peasy but this is gonna end today.
 “German grammar ist kein ponyhof” as a common proverb says.
 Have you heard of the 80/20 rule?
 It’s like… you can drink 80% of an XXL Latte with hazelnut with joy and little effort but you need to really want to finish it to drink the remaining… uhm… the remaining percent.
 It’s no different for adjective endings.
 Today will be theoretical and tedious.
-You be super exhausted so frustrated that you will never want to speak German aga..
+You will be super exhausted and so frustrated that you will never want to speak German aga..

 (wait a second… that’s not how they explained it at this “Explain things seminar”.
 What did the guy say? … uhm… pretend that it’s easy… yeah, that’s it… quick… must act or I’ll lose them)